(415) 751-2535 • emanuelsf.org

 (415) 479-3441 • rodefsholom.org

-Creating a sacred community in San Rafael, this congregation welcomes singles and families with open arms and open minds.
-Congregation Rodef Sholom is affiliated with the Reform movement and offers many opportunities to explore Judaism through creative religious services, community events like Shabbat dinners and religious school.
+A repeat Readers’ Choice winner, Congregation Rodef Sholom in San Rafael refers to its congregation as a kehilla kedosha, a sacred community that welcomes Jews and their families with open hearts, minds and arms.
+The congregation is affiliated with the Reform movement and traditionally has offered many opportunities to explore Judaism through creative religious services, community events like Shabbat dinners and religious school.